 We do have students working placements from time to time from St. Clair College and Essex District High School.
 Students do not have unsupervised access to our children.

-Children with exceptionalities are included in our program.
-They are supported by a Resource consultant from Children First and provided with programming to meet their individual needs.
+Children with diverse needs are included in our program.
+They are supported by a Resource Consultant from Children First and provided with programming to meet their individual needs.

 Please pay all fees in advance on the first day of the month that your child attends school or half fee payment on the first of the month with the balance of the fees on a post-dated cheque for the 15th of the month.
 Two (2) weeks notice is expected for vacation or withdrawal from the program.

 Behaviour management is an ongoing process, not something that takes place only during certain times or activities.
 The environment and the daily schedule are set up to help reduce problems.
 Pre-planning is an important tool we use.
 We like to encourage ‘appropriate behaviours.’

 Small problems with behaviour management during the day are not a big issue for us.
 We do not want to ‘tattle’ on the children unnecessarily to the parents.
 However, if there were a significant problem, we would inform you.

 Reasons Why a Child May Be Sent Home

 - Fever: Anytime the child has a fever of more than 100°F the child will be sent home.
 The child may not return to school until the fever is normal for 24 hours without having had Tylenol or Advil etc.

 - Diarrhea: A child that had had diarrhea occurring at school twice in one day for whatever reason, will be sent home.
 The child may return to school when the problem has been resolved.
 When a child is sent home with diarrhea on two consecutive days, the 24-hour rule will be necessary to prevent infecting other children.

 - Vomiting: The children may return after vomiting has subsided for 24 hours.